arsalan0c/Battery-Text/README.md

 	- sleep for 30 minutes if your idle time is <= 1 minute
 	- attempt to connect to a preferred wifi network of yours, if it isn't already
 	- only send a maximum of 2 texts total, one at each predetermined battery percentage threshold (20% & 15%)
-	- once the first threshold has been reached and the text sent, instruct your mac to sleep for 30 minutes before checking for the second threshold
+	- once the first threshold has been reached and the text sent, sleep for 30 minutes before checking for the second threshold
 	- on start, instruct your mac's sleep to be set to never to ensure the running of the program
-	- on start, instruct your mac display to sleep its display to conserve battery
+	- on start, instruct your mac's display to sleep to conserve battery
 	- on exit, instruct your mac to revert its sleep to your preferred setting
 	- on exit, instruct your mac to sleep unless the idle time is <= 1 minute *